HomeGuidesAPI ReferenceChangelog

 Important Fields

-We've removed a number of fields like summary and incentiveId that aren't relevant to the calculation.
+We've removed several fields like summary and incentiveId that aren't relevant to the calculation.
 To calculate an incentive, the most important fields are:

 • rate - The dollars per unit of the incentive.
 The unit is specified by the quantityKey.
 For example, if the quantityKey has a quantityUnit of W, then the rate will have units of dollars per Watt.